-The first thing I do when I am trying to solve a starting problem on a string trimmer is replace the maintenance items: fuel filter, air filter and spark plug.
+The first thing I do when I am trying to solve a starting problem on a string trimmer replaces the maintenance items: fuel filter, air filter, and spark plug.
 This will rule out the simple items as the cause of the problem.

 Plugged Air Filter in a String Trimmer

 The engine needs clean air to start and run.
 To get clean air, an air filter is used to prevent dirt and debris from entering the air intake.
 When the filter isn’t changed out regularly, it can become plugged and not allow air to pass through the filter.